srikanth-narayanan/CarND-MPC/README.md

 - cte[t+1] = f(x[t]) - y[t] + v[t] * sin(epsi[t]) * dt
 - epsi[t+1] = psi[t] - psides[t] + v[t] / Lf * delta[t] * dt

+## Timestep and Elapsed Duration

+The value of N and dt are choosen from the original MPC-line project 10 and 0.1 respectively.
+This value means the optmiser uses a one second worth of way points to correct the trajectory.
+The values were tried to be modified to 20 and 0.05 or 8 and 0.125.
+These mostly resulted in too many waypoints with a given time and resulted in erratic behaviour of the vehicle.

 ## Dependencies